jasmeetkaurpelia/jasmeetkaurpelia/README.md

 👋 Hi there!
 I'm passionate about creating efficient and visually appealing web applications.
-My expertise spans across modern frameworks like React, Laravel, and Bootstrap, with a keen focus on responsive design and user experience.
+My expertise spans across modern frameworks like Vue, Laravel, and Bootstrap, with a keen focus on responsive design and user experience.

 🌟 I'm dedicated to building solutions that not only function seamlessly but also provide an exceptional user interface.
 Whether it's crafting robust backend systems or fine-tuning the frontend, I enjoy every step of the development process.